The-Foreigners/The-Foreigners.github.io/objectives.md

 - Determine why Zera is marked for death by the thieves’ guild known as “The Neighbors.”

-- Create a route to take orphans through the southern frontier to half-orc bands, may also be used for orc refugees fleeing internal conflict.
+- Create a route to take orphans through the southern frontier to half-orc bands,
+  - Also be used for orc refugees fleeing internal conflict.
   - Bruglor Axebiter of the Many Arrows tribe has agree to shelter refugees in the north.